-The Government released its Petroleum Action Plan (http://www.med.govt.nz/sectors-industries/natural-resources/oil-and-gas/petroleum-action-plan) in 2009 to assist the development of New Zealand's petroleum resources and maximise the gains from the responsible development of New Zealand's petroleum resources.
-The Plan's actions build on prior work of the Government, ongoing management of the Crown's petroleum estate, and initiatives such as the Government's seismic data acquisition programme.
-It is discussed in more detail in Section 5.3, Government Policy Initiatives to Encourage Gas Exploration, Page 47.
+The Petroleum Action Plan40 was released in 2009 to assist the development of New Zealand's petroleum resources and maximise the gains from the responsible development of New Zealand's petroleum resources.
+The Plan's actions build on prior work, ongoing management of the Crown's petroleum estate, and initiatives such support of the seismic data acquisition programme.
+It is discussed in more detail in Section 6.3, Policy Initiatives to Encourage Gas Exploration, Page 55.